These are the 12 Top Rated Merida Tours You Won’t Want to Miss

 Merida Hacienda Tours

-Haciendas are tied to a huge part of the history in the Yucatan Peninsula.
-Back in the 1600-1800s, Yucatan farmers harvested the area’s most profitable cash crop, sisal, nicknamed “green gold.”
+Haciendas are tied to a huge part of the history of the Yucatan Peninsula.
+Back in the 1600s-1800s, Yucatan farmers harvested the area’s most profitable cash crop, sisal, nicknamed “green gold.”

 This was once used to make rope twine, thanks to the henequen plant’s sturdy string-like fibers.